htrajan/ht-drawsteel/Ancestries/Dragon Knight.md

 - **DRACONIAN RUSH:** As a maneuver, you can [[Fly|fly]] in a straight line up to your speed.
 Until you reach level 6, you must end your turn on a solid surface or fall, then fall [[Prone|prone]].

-- **DRACONIAN GUARD:** When you or a creature adjacent to you is attacked, you can use a triggered action to swing your wings around and guard against the blow, reducing any damage from the attack by an amount equal to your level + your Victories.
+- **DRACONIAN GUARD:** When you or a creature adjacent to you is attacked, you can use a [[Triggered Action|triggered action]] to swing your wings around and guard against the blow, reducing any damage from the attack by an amount equal to your level + your Victories.

 - **DRACONIAN PRIDE:** You can use the following ability: